 Holiday packages are no longer one size fits all.
 Another engaging session I attended was Intersection of Data and Creativity.
 Personalisation is now an important element to travel.
 Sherin Francis, CEO Seychelles Tourism Board spoke about getting to know the visitor via data, then investing in targeted ads and partnerships.
 Ahmed Youssef, Chairman the Egyptian Tourism Promotion Board stated that visitors should be treated as a consultant and friend.

-I believe it’s in this area the travel experiences of BAME, families and visitors who require additional access should be factored in.
+I believe it’s in personalisation that the travel experiences of BAME travellers should be factored in.
 Every destination wants to be ‘The Destination’ therefore they may not touch on such areas in travel literature.
 Here too is where blogger/infulencer/content creators can shine a light.

 True story while search on social media for staycation insp I found a location that really impressed me.
 I comment as such on the photo, only receive a message from a visitor stating that the beach was only accessible via hundreds of stairs.
 The holiday park never stated that on their social media.
 Bottom line that experience taught me the importance of being clearer about accessibly etc on my own content.